VijayMayhul/Food_Suggestion_Form/README.md

 ## Lessons Learned

-I learned to implement HTML Elements manipulation in Javscript using DOM and some specified classes in Bootstrap during this project
+I learned to implement HTML Elements manipulation in Javascript using DOM and some specified classes in Bootstrap during this project

 ## Features